oligonagon/oligonagon.github.io/docs/cs180proj1.md

 <a name = "five"></a>
 ## 5. Extra images for fun

 For fun, I aligned some more images from the Library of Congress website.
 Below are some of my favorites.
-All of them were aligned with pyramid speedup and L2 norm alignment metric, except for vladimir.tif and mine.tif (they needed the Sobel edge detection to align properly).
+All of them were aligned with pyramid speedup and raw pixel L2 norm alignment metric, except for vladimir.tif and mine.tif (they needed the Sobel edge detection filters to align properly).

 <section id="two">
 <div class="column">